 Can I add Jaggery, Palm Jaggery/ Palm Sugar or other natural sweeteners to Baby Food?

-Jaggery, palm jaggery, palm candy, and palm sugar are mostly used in India as a healthy sweetener.
+Jaggery, palm jaggery, palm candy, and palm sugar are primarily used in India as healthy sweeteners.
 These are natural sweeteners loaded with nutrients.
-But for babies below one year, it may not be a good idea to give them as a sweetener regularly as the baby develops sweet tooth in the early years itself.
-You can add them to baby's dessert occasionally when making desserts after consulting with your baby's pediatrician.
+But for babies below one year, it may not be a good idea to give them a sweetener regularly as the baby develops a sweet tooth in the early years.
+You can occasionally add them to your baby's dessert when making desserts after consulting with your baby's pediatrician.

-Jaggery, palm jaggery, and palm candy are suggested in a rural area by many pediatricians, for the babies who suffer from malnutrition as they may be a cheap energy source for them.
-But the babies living in urban areas are getting all the nutrients through proper care, and they don’t need jaggery or any other natural sweetener in their diet.
+Jaggery, palm jaggery, and palm candy are suggested in rural areas by many pediatricians for babies who suffer from malnutrition as they may be a cheap energy source for them.
+But the babies living in urban areas get all the nutrients through proper care, and they don’t need jaggery or any other natural sweetener in their diet.

 When is it safe to add Sugar or other healthy sweeteners to Baby Food?